Lazice/KitC-fanfictions/wips/He Sinks His Teeth into the Ones He Loves The Most.md

 Bright operating lights shining down upon her, at this moment, she knew her duty, a simple one at that: do not move.
 Well, really, she couldn't move.

 "Stay still."
 The Doctor's voice rung the room like a curse to her.
 Luci was unknowingly writhing in her confines.
-Put now to light, she stilled in more silence, silence that her heart wished to cease.
-Every other machination in her that churned, stilled to a halt, all which recognised their creator's work.
-She kept her gaze to the light, they that burnt in her retinas as the posite glow, whenever her eyes gave up and flicked to the darkness.
-She couldn't feel anything beneath her neck, assuming the worst.
+Put now to light, she stilled in silence, silence that her heart protested against.
+Even every other machination in her that churned, stilled to a halt, all which recognised their real creator.
+Luci kept her gaze to the light, persistant in her retinas as the posite glow, whenever her eyes gave up and flicked to the darkness.
+She felt nothing beneath her neck, and could only assume the worst.

-But she could hear, as the hands stilled for a moment, and the fumbling of distraught shoes clacked into the room.
-She looked over, unmoving in every part but her eyes.
-Out of the corner of her vision, there a figure in white and purple, lurched over and clattered like a puppet cut from his strings to the ground.
-In her calculations, she would feel bad for this instance, perhaps panic and tell her surgeon to assist the person that has just collapsed in this very room.
+But she could hear.
+As the hands stilled for a moment, and the fumbling of distraught shoes clacked into the room.
+She peered over, unmoving in all but her eyes.
+There, out of the corner of her vision, a figure in white and purple, lurched over and clattered like a puppet cut from his strings.
+Beyond her calculations, she may feel bad.
+Perhaps panic and tell her surgeon to assist the person that has just collapsed in this room first.

 "He'll live."

 Luci, doesn't move.

-Dr Moiras, doesn't move.
-Except to her subject, quickly continuing with her clattering, picking up and putting down her metallic instruments, tinkering with her body, her self, her organs.
-Luci couldn't fear, that trait is far too useless in this place.
-Her own instruments currently out of touch and out of control.
-The false safety this sanctity of a metal bed gives her, is temporary, is juvenile.
+Dr Moiras, doesn't alter her course.
+None beyond her current objective, quickly continuing with her clattering, picking up and putting down her metallic instruments, tinkering with her body, her self, her organs.
+Luci couldn't fear, it's useless.
+Her own, real instruments were currently out of reach.
+The false safety this sanctity of a metal bed gave her, was temporary, juvenile.

-The smell of ozone, a stench in the air that seemed to have grown, somehow even more pungent with the particular strain that her little not-friend has intruded in with.
-He laid there, staining an already contaminated vinyl floor.
-Aer mother hummed as she operated on someone else.
+The smell of ozone, a stench in the air, seemed to have changed.
+Growing somehow, even more pungent by the introduction of a particular strain that her little not-friend brought in.
+Lain there, staining an already contaminated vinyl floor.
+His boss hummed as she operated on someone else.

 -